Chevy Impala years to avoid — most common problems

 While it’s mostly associated with rear brakes only, this issue significantly affects driving safety and there was a recall in 2018 that dealt with this problem for 2018 and 2019 Impala models.
 Along with the caliper piston issues of the tenth generation, there’s also the reported parking brake problem with the ninth generation.

-Which Chevy Impala years to avoid?
+Worst Chevy Impala years to avoid

 Back in the day, we had simpler times for the automotive industry when vehicle technology was limited only to essential components.
 So, the early generations didn’t have many reported problems, which changed drastically in the early 2000s.
+If you are wondering “What are the worst Chevy Impala years”, this list will give you an answer:

 That’s why we’ll start with the eighth generation of the Impala to discuss the most problematic model years.

-Eighth-generation Chevy Impala (2000-2004 model years)
+Eighth-generation Chevy Impala (2000 and 2004 model years)

 While the seventh generation of the Impala was pretty reliable, yet unfavored by drivers due to the drastic design change, things got much worse with the following generation.
 The eighth generation picked up where the previous one has left things in terms of design, but not when it comes to reliability.